eltociear/website/source-materials/framework-outline-revisions/tier-3/bioregional-polis/23-grok-revision.md

 - **Equity**: 100% service access, 100% safe restrooms by 2035.
 - **Resilience**: 50% urban heat reduction by 2040.
 - **Economic**: 90% zero-waste cities by 2040.
+- **Cosmic Connection**: 70% light pollution reduction, 5+ visible magnitude stars in city centers by 2035, 90% residents able to see Milky Way by 2040.

 ### **V. Glossary**
 - **Indigenous Sovereignty**: Co-governance with FPIC 2.0, Red Lines Clause.